wragge/uow2017/_posts/1-1-1-title.md

 ---
 layout: slide
-title: "Doing digital in the humanities"
+title: "The practice of play"
 ---